CCimen/docs-test/docs/CONTRIBUTING.md

 ---

+## 📏 Contribution Standards and Requirements

+All contributions must align with Eneo's mission to provide democratic AI for the public sector.
+Review these requirements before submitting a PR.

+### Generic Functionality Requirement

+PRs must introduce generic functions useful for all platform users.

+**Focus on:**
+- Solving common problems across organizations
+- Features that benefit the entire user base
+- Improvements to core platform capabilities

+**Avoid:**
+- Municipality-specific features
+- Company-specific integrations
+- Custom workflows for individual organizations

+### Design System Compliance

+All UI contributions must follow Eneo's established design system.

+**Requirements:**
+- Use existing components and patterns
+- Maintain consistent color scheme, typography, and spacing
+- Follow the component library guidelines
+- No custom styling that deviates from platform standards

+> 📐 **Note**: A comprehensive design system in Figma is coming soon.
+Until then, follow existing UI patterns in the codebase and use the established component library.

+### Platform Integrity

+No PR may compromise existing functionality.

+**Testing Requirements:**
+- Include comprehensive unit tests (≥80% coverage)
+- Add integration tests for new features
+- Test for regressions in related features
+- Verify no breaking changes to existing APIs

+### Examples of Acceptable vs Unacceptable Contributions

+**✅ Good Contributions:**
+- "Add support for Gemini AI models" - Benefits all users
+- "Improve vector search performance" - Universal improvement
+- "Add accessibility features for screen readers" - Platform-wide enhancement
+- "Implement batch processing for documents" - General capability

+**❌ Unacceptable Contributions:**
+- "Add custom branding for Municipality X" - Too specific
+- "Implement Company Y's approval workflow" - Organization-specific
+- "Change color scheme to match our brand" - Violates design system
+- "Add hard-coded integration with our internal system" - Not generic

+### Submission Checklist

+Before submitting your PR, ensure:
+- [ ] Feature is generic and benefits all users
+- [ ] UI follows existing design patterns
+- [ ] All tests pass with adequate coverage
+- [ ] No breaking changes introduced
+- [ ] Documentation updated accordingly
+- [ ] PR description clearly explains the universal benefit

+---

 ## 🏗️ Understanding the Architecture

 Eneo follows **Domain-Driven Design** with clear separation of concerns.
 Understanding this architecture is essential for effective contributions.